john/drive.vote/README.md

 1. Commit your changes: `git commit -am 'Add some feature'`
 1. Push upstream: `git push origin my-new-feature`
 1. Create new Pull Request
+1. Request a code review
+1. After review and approval, merge your own work to master

 ## License